Case Study· 10 min read· Updated April 8, 2026

 WeekMilestone

-Week 1Audit, Arabic UX research, architecture planning
+Week 1Audit, UX research, architecture planning

 Weeks 4–5Payment gateway integration (Mada, STC Pay, Apple Pay, Tabby)